opendocsg/slw-judgments-backfill/2009_SGHC_55/report.md

 29     KM did not plead any of the well known defenc es to an allegation of trade mark infringement.
 Furthermore, although it had initially sought in its c ounterc laim to revoke the registration of the Kic kapoo marks, KM elec ted on 22 January 2008 not to proc eed with the applic ation to revoke the said registration.
 Instead, KM asserted that in order to maintain its c ommerc ial position as the lic ensee under the agreement, it had no reasonable alternative but to use alternative beverage bases from BevTec h and Tropic al to produc e and sell its Kic kapoo beverage in Singapore.
 KM argued that this was the means by whic h it mitigated the loss c aused by Monarc h’s failure to supply it with beverage bases.

 30     There are serious problems with KM’s argument regarding mitigation of damage.
 KM affirmed the lic enc e agreement in the fac e of Monarc h’s surfeit of termination letters.
-In this c ontext, it is worth noting that in _MP-Bilt Pte Ltd v Oey Widarto_ [1999] 3 SLR 592, Selvam J stated at [18] as follows:
+In this c ontext, it is worth noting that in _MP-Bilt Pte Ltd v Oey Widarto_ <span class="citation">[1999] 3 SLR 592</span>, Selvam J stated at [18] as follows:

  The duty to mitigate does not arise if the innoc ent party dec ides to affirm the c ontrac t.
 The duty to ac t reasonably arises only when the innoc ent party dec ides to treat the breac h as repudiation and also annuls the c ontrac t.